zappascout/devil_notes-sources/docs/notes_14_devil.md

 ==his interest arose from exposure to the German *kosmische musik* fountainheads Tangerine Dream==:
-For anyone interested, a good place to start with Tangerine Dream is the compilation album of their works with Virgin Records from the mid-1970s, *The Virgin Years*, which exemplifies the distinctive German form of electronic music sometimes called *kosmische*.
-That said, minus their founder, Edgar Froese, who died in 2015, they continue to innovate prodigiously and have written many film soundtracks, featuring prominently in the hit Netflix series *Stranger Things*.
+For anyone interested, a good place to start with Tangerine Dream is the compilation album of their works with Virgin Records from the mid-1970s, *The Virgin Years*.
+Their music also featured prominently in the hit Netflix series
+*Stranger Things*.